babicb/babicb.github.io/index.md

 meta-title: "Boris Babic"
 meta-description: "Postdoctoral Scholar, California Institute of Technology"
 bigimg:
-  - "/img/pasadena.JPG" : "Venice Beach, photo by Nevena Novakovic (2018)"
+  - "/img/pasadena.JPG" : "South Pasadena, photo by Nevena Novakovic (2018)"
 ---

 Hello!
 Welcome to my page.
 I am currently a Postdoc at [Caltech](http://www.hss.caltech.edu/content/boris-babic).
 The overarching theme of my research is epistemic risk.
 This project has three main components -- in (1) philosophy of science/formal epistemology, (2) normative ethics, and (3) public policy.
 You can follow the Research link to learn more.